fau-masters-collected-works-cgarbin/dataset-visualization-google-facets-streamlit/README.md

   individual item in the visualization represents a data point.
 Position items by "faceting" or bucketing them in multiple dimensions by their feature values._

 Note the disclaimer that this is not a Google product.
-It developed and released as part of their work with the machine learning community.
+It was developed and released as part of their work [PAIR (people + AI research)](https://pair.withgoogle.com/) with the machine learning community.

+See how to use Google Facets [in this file](./google-facets.md).

 ## Streamlit